francelwebdev/francelwebdev/README.md

 During my career I have used Ruby and Ruby on Rails a lot (since version 5.0) to build web applications and APIs, I have also experienced JavaScrypt/NodeJS/ExpressJS, Elixir/Phoenix, Python/Django and PHP/Laravel but i like use only Ruby and JavaScript because these languages are clear, concise and readable and makes me productive.

-## I have a dream which is to become an expert Ruby and JavaScript developer, and this through practice and application development based on these languages.
+## I have a dream which is to become an expert Ruby and JavaScript developer, and this through practice and application development.

 ## Programming Languages and Tools I use.